 Menu

-Self-support profiles resemble a single tray trough section but the ribs are generally narrower and the installation techniques more sophisticated.
-Pan widths for both types vary from 300 mm to 500 mm
+Self-support tray roofing profiles resemble a single tray trough section but the ribs are generally narrower and the installation techniques are more sophisticated.
+Standing seam profiles generally have rib heights of 25 mm – 45 mm.
+Pan widths for both types vary from 300 mm to 500 mm.

-Traditional tray roofs are fixed to solid sarking.
-Traditional shapes are angle seamed, double seamed, or roll cap.
+Traditional standing seam shapes are angle-seamed, double-seamed, or roll cap.
 The angle seam is the most popular and the double seam is the least popular.
 The roll cap replicates old roofs with a capped joint installed over a longitudinal batten.

-One of the features of the supported tray types is that they can be formed by folding rather than roll-forming.
+One of the features of standing seam roofs is that they can be formed by folding rather than roll-forming.
 This makes it possible to install roofs to buildings that are round or sinusoidal in plan, to have “random” pan widths, or to vary rib width discretely so that ribs are spaced equidistant from associated architectural features such as penetrations and windows.

 Standing Seam Cladding on a Round Building.